 - 1. List individual programs by federal or state agency.
 For programs included in a cluster, list each program within the cluster.
 For research and development, total federal or state awards expended must be shown either by individual award or by the federal or state agency and major division within the agency. - 2.
 For federal or state awards received as a subrecipient, the name of the pass-through agency and identifying number assigned by the pass-through agency must be included. - 3.
-Include total federal and state awards expended for each individual program and the CFDA or CSDA number or other identifying number when the catalog number is not available.
-To maximize transparency and accountability of COVID-19 related award expenditures, separately identify COVID-19 expenditures by CFDA number with "COVID-19" as a prefix to the program name. - 4.
-Include total federal and state awards provided to subrecipients for each individual program and the CFDA or CSDA number or other identifying number when the catalog number is not available. - 5.
+Include total federal and state awards expended for each individual program and the ALN or state identification number or other identifying number when the catalog number is not available.
+Cluster of programs must also provide the total for the cluster. - 4.
+Include total federal and state awards provided to subrecipients for each individual program and the ALN or state identification number or other identifying number when the catalog number is not available. - 5.
 Include notes to the schedules that describe the significant accounting policies used in preparing the schedules. - 6.
 The district should include in the schedules or a note to the schedules, the value of the Federal Family Education Loan Program, Wisconsin Higher Education Aids Board expenditures by program, and other program expenditures such as Job Training Partnership Act funds treated as tuition and fees.
 It is highly recommended that these programs be included within the Schedules of federal and state awards.